canonical/craft-actions/README.md

 The location in your repository to run Snapcraft when packing.
 Defaults to the repository root.

-In the simplest cases, `snapcraft.yaml` is often stored in the `snap/` directory at the repository root.
+In most simple cases, `snapcraft.yaml` is stored in the `snap/` directory at the repository root.

-In repositories with more complex file hierarchies, the path would be elsewhere.
-For example, if your project has multiple build tool manifests stored in a `dist/` directory, and `snapcraft.yaml` is stored in `dist/snap/`, you would want to run Snapcraft at `dist/`, rather than the repository root.
+In repositories with more complex file hierarchies, the path could be elsewhere.
+For example, if your project stores multiple build tool manifests in a `dist/` directory, and `snapcraft.yaml` is stored in `dist/snap/`, you would want to run Snapcraft at `dist/` instead of the repository root.

 ```yaml
 steps: